What Lives in the Soil Beneath Your Feet?

 - Root Protection - Form protective barriers around plant roots

-Perhaps the most fascinating soil microorganisms are mycorrhizae fungi.
-These remarkable organisms form underground networks that connect plants across vast distances, allowing them to share nutrients, water, and even warning signals about pests or diseases.
+Mycorrhizae fungi form underground networks that connect plants across vast distances, allowing them to share nutrients, water, and even warning signals about pests or diseases.
+About 80% of plant species form these symbiotic relationships, extending their root reach by up to 700%.

 700%